How to Measure the ROI of Public Speaking: Key Metrics, Tracking, and UTM Tips for Marketers

 Step 1: Create UTM Links for Presentations

-Add UTM parameters to links used in slides, social posts, follow up emails, or downloadable resources.
-Key parameters include:
+Add UTM parameters to any link you use in slides, social posts, follow up emails or downloads.
+The three that matter most:

 Step 2: Track Conversions in Analytics Platforms

-• Page visits and user behavior from specific presentations or campaigns
+• Page visits and on site behaviour from a specific presentation or campaign.

-• Form submissions, resource downloads, and demo requests linked to each UTM
+• Form submissions, downloads and demo requests tied to each UTM.

-UTM tracking provides a detailed picture of which public speaking initiatives generate ROI.
-Use this information to:
+UTM tracking gives you a clear view of which appearances generate ROI.
+Use it to:

-• Align public speaking efforts with the marketing funnel and business objectives
+• Line your speaking up with the funnel and your business objectives.

-• Test messaging, delivery style, and presentation length for maximum engagement
+• Test your messaging, delivery and presentation length against real numbers rather than opinion.

 Measuring ROI Beyond Digital Metrics